eliyap/eliyap/README.md

 ### Welcome!

-A bit about me:
+I am

--   I'm am American 🇺🇸 who grew up in Singapore 🇸🇬
+-   American 🇺🇸 who grew up in Singapore 🇸🇬
--   Computer Science Junior at the University of Southern California in Los Angeles
+-   Computer Science Senior at the University of Southern California in Los Angeles
 -   avid SwiftUI / UIKit learner